theuwufurry/goofy-ahh-joystick-modifyed/jasp-keyboard-joystick/README.md

 ## Jasp Keyboard Joystick - [modifyed to use pico]
- ignore for now this modifyed desgin that fits a pico insted of a arduinio
+ ignore for now this is a modifyed desgin that fits a pico insted of a arduinio

 The Keyboard Joystick solves the WASD movement problem for PC gamers.
 You can also map it to mouse movement and effectively use your PC with one hand.
 It's a relatively simple project that requires minimal soldering.
 I originally designed this back in 2022 and have since been evolving it into a full keypad.
 This design is far from perfect, but I would love for you to try it and let me know how it works for you.